virtual-ai-patient/platform/docs/product/technical-product-description.md

 - Diagnosis correctness and reasoning quality
 - Diagnostic plan appropriateness (missing critical tests, ordering unnecessary tests)
 - Treatment plan safety and guideline alignment (at least for the supported conditions)
-- Communication quality (optional v2): empathy, clarity, structure, red flags
+- Communication quality (optional v2): empathy, clarity, structure

 Debriefing must include:
 - what was correct,
 - what was missing and why it matters,
 - what was unsafe/incorrect and potential consequences,
-- reference solution (history highlights, key findings, recommended tests, diagnosis, treatment).
+- reference solution (key findings, recommended tests, diagnosis, treatment).

-### 3.6 Case authoring & ingestion pipeline
+### 3.6 Case authoring & adding
 To reach 50+ cases efficiently, the platform needs:
 - a standardized case schema,
 - validation (required fields, consistency checks),